centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

                                currently in a period of downtime, this value will be zero.
 _`HOSTPERCENTCHANGE`           A (floating point) number indicating the percent state change the host has undergone.
 Percent state change is used by the
                                :ref:`flap detection <flapping_detection>` algorithm.
-_`HOSTGROUPNAME`               The short name of the hostgroup that this host belongs to.
-This value is taken from the hostgroup_name directive in the
-                               :ref:`hostgroup definition <obj_def_hostgroup>`.
-If the host
-                               belongs to more than one hostgroup this macro will contain the name of just one of them.
-_`HOSTGROUPNAMES`              A comma separated list of the short names of all the hostgroups that this host belongs to.
 _`LASTHOSTCHECK`               This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time at which a check of the host was
                                last performed.
 _`LASTHOSTSTATECHANGE`         This is a timestamp in time_t format (seconds since the UNIX epoch) indicating the time the host last changed state.